Possession or Delivery of Drug Paraphernalia

 (c) A person commits an offense if the person commits an offense under Subsection (b), is 18 years of age or older, and the person who receives or who is intended to receive the drug paraphernalia is younger than 18 years of age and at least three years younger than the actor.

-How can I be charged with Possession or Delivery of Drug Paraphernalia in Texas?
+How can I be charged with a Possession or Delivery of Drug Paraphernalia offense in Texas?

 You can be charged with Possession or Delivery of Drug Paraphernalia if the state’s attorneys believe that each of the elements of subsection (a) or (b) or (c) as described in the section above have been met.

-What is the punishment for Possession or Delivery of Drug Paraphernalia?
+What is the penalty for a Texas Possession or Delivery of Drug Paraphernalia offense?

 If the offense falls under subsection (a), then a conviction for Possession or Delivery of Drug Paraphernalia is punished as a Class C misdemeanor,[2] with a maximum possible fine under Texas state law of up to $500.